Ayaka Hosoda: Early life

-Hosoda skated for the first time at 7 years old, and started training in earnest at 8 years old.
-She trained with coach Utako Nagamitsu until high school, when she changed coaches to Mie Hamada.
+Hosoda skated for the first time at 7 years old; she disliked it at first because it was cold and it hurt when she fell.
+She started training in earnest at 8 years old.
+She originally trained with coach Utako Nagamitsu.
+After meeting Kanako Murakami at a training camp as a novice, Hosoda began to engage with skating more seriously.